 NOTE 3.
-RESTRICTED SHORT-TERM INVESTMENTS
+RESTRICTED CASH AND SHORT-TERM INVESTMENTS

-The restricted short-term investments at June 30, 2016 and December 31, 2015 consist of certificates of deposit, which are classified as held-to-maturity.
-At June 30, 2016 and December 31, 2015, the restricted short-term investments were recorded at amortized cost, which approximates fair value.
+The restricted cash and short-term investments at September 30, 2016 and December 31, 2015 consisted of certificates of deposit, which are classified as held-to-maturity, and funds held in a money market account.
+At September 30, 2016 and December 31, 2015, the restricted short-term investments were recorded at amortized cost, which approximates fair value.

-At June 30, 2016 and December 31, 2015, the certificates of deposit of \$150 were classified as a current asset.
-These certificates of deposit are required as collateral under the Company's corporate credit card agreement and additional security for the Company's office space lease, and they automatically renew every twelve months.
+At September 30, 2016 and December 31, 2015, the certificates of deposit and funds held in a money market account of \$450 and \$150 were classified as a current asset.
+These certificates of deposit and money market account funds are required as collateral under the Company's corporate credit card agreement and additional security for the Company's office space and New Jersey facility lease, and the certificates of deposit automatically renew every twelve months.